 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest

-- Glimpses of rare animals like snow leopard, red panda, etcetera
+- Be in Sagarmatha National Park and maybe glimpses of rare animals like snow leopard, red panda, etc.

 - Explore the beautiful Salleri village

-- Stunning Takshindo La pass ta 3071 meters.
+- Stunning Takshindo La passes at 3071 meters.

-Generally, hiking to Everest Base Camp is difficult due to the high elevation and steep trail that extends distance beyond 130 Km.
-Due to the elevation greater than 5000 meters and weather conditions at such high altitude, it won’t be wrong to say trekking by road is categorized as moderate to difficult in terms of difficulty.
+Generally, hiking to Everest Base Camp is difficult due to the high elevation and steep trail that extends the distance beyond 130 km.
+Due to the elevation greater than 5000 meters and weather conditions at such a high altitude, it won’t be wrong to say trekking by road is categorized as moderate to difficult in terms of difficulty.

-Altitude sickness is one of the difficulty hiking factors in huge altitude trek like this one.
-This trek, however, has the advantage as Altitude sickness bothers people less during this trek via road.
-Nevertheless, we highly recommend you to be prepared mentally as physically for this trek.
+Altitude sickness is one of the factors in a high-altitude trek like this one.
+This trek, however, has the advantage as ltitude sickness bothers people less during this trek via road.
+Nevertheless, we highly recommend you to be prepared mentally and physically for this trek.

-Even though this trek doesn’t require you to be a professional mountaineer or athlete, this trek can be fairly challenging if you are completely new in the area of trekking and would help if you some experience in the field and are used to walking on uneven terrains.
+Even though this trek doesn’t require you to be a professional athlete, this trek can be fairly challenging if you are completely new in the field of intense walking and would help if you some prior experience walking on uneven terrains.

 The difficulty of this trek will be severe if you aren’t physically fit.
-So, prior to this trek indulge yourself into some basic exercises to boost up for stamina.
+So, we urge you to indulge yourself in some basic exercises to boost up stamina.

-Precisely, The best season is on the months between Spring and Autumn.
-March, April, May, September, October and November are considered best due to feasibility, proper weather, good views, and most important - safe trail.
+Precisely, the best season is in the months between Spring and Autumn.
+March, April, May, September, October, and November are considered best due to feasibility, proper weather, good views, and most important - safe trail.